lbrenman/keycloak-dev-codespace/README.md

 1. **Open in Codespaces**: Click the green "Code" button in GitHub and select "Create codespace on main"
 2. **Wait for setup**: The environment will automatically set up Keycloak with PostgreSQL
 3. **Access Keycloak**: Once ready, open `http://localhost:8080` in your browser
-4. On subsequent Codespace starts, tun `docker-compose up -d`
+4. On subsequent Codespace starts, run `docker-compose up -d`

+## Getting Started

-> Note that you need to change the port visibility from private to public
+* Change the port visibility from private to public
+* Log into the Admin Console at `http://localhost:8080/admin` with Username: `admin`, Password: `admin`
+* The first thing you should do is create a realm as it is not recommended to use the master realm for anything other than managing Keycloak itself (e.g., managing other realms and admin users)
+* Your JWKS URL is: https://your-keycloak-url/realms/{realm-name}/protocol/openid-connect/certs
+* Your token URL is: https://your-keycloak-url/realms/{realm-name}/protocol/openid-connect/token

 ## Default Credentials